 With an index value of 147.3, this barrier to visitation is the strongest among cultural organizations.
 While it may sound obvious, despite having a general interest, those who do not visit may prefer to do something else.
 Of those folks who reported interest in visiting a cultural organization but hadn’t done so within the past two years, the top reason is because they prefer an alternative activity.
 This may include an activity such as seeing a movie or sporting event, going jogging, bowling, or even enjoying trivia at a bar with friends.
 Simply put, for a good number of people interested in visiting a cultural organization, there are many other things that compete for their precious time.
-And, it seems, some of these other things take precedent.
+And, it seems, some of these other things take precedence.
 Yes, they are interested in visiting – but they would still rather do something else.

 Compounding matters is the growing competition with the couch.
 In fact, the number of people who have expressed a preference to stay home during a week off from school or work has increased by 17.3% in the past five years.
 The amount of people who express a preference to stay home over the weekend has increased by 19.4%.
 Here is a deeper dive into data on the couch contingent, and what your organization needs to know.
 Need a quick hit to communicate this trend with others?
 Here is a Know Your Own Bone Fast Facts video on the topic:

 This barrier is perhaps as obvious as it is overlooked.
 When organizations consider why folks do not attend, we often forget to consider some of the technicalities associated with getting to our front door.
 This barrier metric includes traffic, travel time and distance, construction along the way, etc.